Is flax oil a good source of Omega-3?

 Plant Omega-3s come in the form of ALA (alpha-linoleic acid).
 ALA is not much use on its own, and must be inefficiently converted to EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 EPA and DHA is the form that Omega-3s come from animals.

 In summary, it is difficult to obtain fresh, undamaged flax seed oil.
 It is so delicate and unstable that it is usually damaged in the supply chain, even when it comes in an opaque bottle topped with an inert gas, and kept in the refrigerator.
 In any case, plant-based Omega-3s must be converted to EPA and DHA, a process that is not efficient, and is further inhibited by the Omega-6 fats that are present in nuts and seeds.
-I feel it is better to eat fresh nuts and seeds to get plant-based Omega-3s, and get your EPA and DHA from free-range, grass-fed, natural-diet meat, eggs and dairy.
+I feel it is better to eat fresh nuts and seeds to get plant-based Omega-3s, and get your EPA and DHA from free-range, grass-fed, natural-diet meat, eggs and butter.